 Douglass was born Frederick Augustus Washington Bailey in Tuckahoe District, Talbot County, on the Eastern Shore of Maryland, February 1817.
 Although a slave, he escaped north and became an abolitionist and champion of universal suffrage.

 c.
-8,000 B.C Ice Age animals, including the Mammoths, became extinct.
-Archaic people used rivers and Chesapeake Bay for transportation and food.
+8,000 B.C.
+Ice Age animals, including woolly mammoths, became extinct.
+Early Archaic people used rivers and Chesapeake Bay for transportation and food.

 c.
 3,750 B.C.
-Deer and turkey became an important food sources.
+Deer and turkey became important food sources.

 c.
 2,000 B.C.
-Late Archaic Period people began to use advanced fishing techniques, including net weights.
-Also, roasting platforms used for cooking fish.
+Late Archaic Period people began to use advanced fishing techniques, including net weights, and roasting platforms for cooking fish.

 c.
 1,500 B.C.
 Oysters became an important food source.

 c.
 800 A.D.
 Native-American introduction of domestic plants, including corn, tobacco, and squash; bow and arrow came into use; animals domesticated.

 1498.
 John Cabot (Giovanni Caboto) (c.1450-1499), Venetian navigator and explorer, sailed along Eastern Shore off present-day Worcester County.*

 *The Juan de la Cosa map of the world (1500) indicated that Cabot, the only explorer sailing the North American coast at that time under the British flag, may have coasted as far south as Cape Hatteras.

 1524, April.
 Giovanni da Verrazano (1485-1528), Florentine explorer, led expedition that passed mouth of Chesapeake Bay, and explored lower Eastern Shore.